The class meets in 100-101K.

 There won't be a bunch of facts to learn, but a requirement that you observe broadly and think deeply about the sociolinguistic phenomena we're going to study.
 Since this course is not presenting a bag o' facts, but building a new way of seeing language and the social world, it's particularly important that you come to every class having read, and reflected about, the assignment for the day.

-Students are responsible for reading the entire week's assignments in time for class on Monday, submitting the written assignment by 5 PM on Sunday.
+You are responsible for reading the entire week's assignments in time for class on Monday, submitting the written assignment by 5 PM on Sunday.
 Since these assignments contribute to planning Monday's class, there is no tolerance for lateness.
 We will reduce the grade on a late assignment by 10%, and we will not accept assignments after class on Monday has begun.
 The written assignments are designed to get you to reflect about the topic of the week.
 Unless the topic of the assignment is specified, you will write a commentary on some aspect of the readings.
 All of these assignments should be no more than 1 single-spaced page.
 Often a succinctly written 1.5 spaced page will do fine.

 This is optionally a Writing in the Major course.
 Those taking the course as WIM will register for 5 units; others will register for 4 units.

 Grades will be Calculated as follows:

 Students who may need an academic accommodation based on the impact of a disability must initiate the request with the Student Disability Resource Center (SDRC) located within the Office of Accessible Education (OAE).
 SDRC staff will evaluate the request with required documentation, recommend reasonable accommodations, and prepare an Accommodation Letter for faculty dated in the current quarter in which the request is being made.
 Students should contact the SDRC as soon as possible since timely notice is needed to coordinate accommodations.
 The OAE is located at 563 Salvatierra Walk (phone: 723-1066).

 There's lots of good stuff on Language Log

 Weird apostrophe policy

 | What it's